petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-membership/adding-members-to-sites.md

 ## Managing Site Membership

-Administrators can manage site members from that site's *Site Membership* page.
+Administrators can manage site members from that site's Memberships page.

 1. Open the *Product Menu* (![Product Menu](../../../images/icon-product-menu.png)), click on *Go to Other Site*, and select the site you want to manage.
 1. Click on *People* &rarr; *Memberships* in the Product Menu.

 From here you can manage site memberships, organizations, and user group associations.
 You can learn more about those in [Users and Organizations](../../../users-and-permissions.md).
-On this page, you can see a list of all of the current users of the site and you can add or remove user memberships from the site.
+On this page, you can see a list of all current site members and you can add or remove user memberships from the site.

 ![The current members of the site are displayed on the site Memberships page.](./adding-members-to-sites/images/01.png)